Strangeness $+1$ light multiquark baryons: Formalism

 In the FC approximation, the $T$-matrix for the three-body system can be written then as a sum of contributions arising from two series in which the particle which is not constituting the cluster (let us call it particle 3) rescatters with either particle 1 or 2 of the cluster (see Fig.~\ref{figFC}).
 If we denote these latter contributions to the full scattering equations as $T_1$ and $T_2$, respectively, we have the following set of coupled equations~\cite{MartinezTorres:2020hus}

 where $t_i$ is a $t$-matrix describing the interaction of particle 3 with particle $i$, $i=1,2$, and $G_0$ represents the propagator of particle 3 in the cluster.

 The two-body $t$-matrices describing the interaction between the particles forming the subsystems are obtained by solving the Bethe-Salpeter equation within the approach of Refs.~\cite{Oset:1997it,Oller:1997ng}.
-Here, we have the system $K\rho N$, and we need amplitudes for the $K \rho$, $KN$, and $\rho N$ systems.
+Here, we have the system $K\rho N$, and we need amplitudes for the $K \rho$, $KN$, and $\rho N$ systems (the reader can find in appendix~\ref{Dtmat} some details in relation with the calculation of these amplitudes by using effective Lagrangians).
 For the meson-baryon system, we follow the model of Ref.~\cite{Khemchandani:2013nma}, which describes the interaction of a pseudoscalar or vector with a baryon from the octet and leads to the dynamical generation of the $J^P=1/2^-$ states $N^*(1535)$, $N^*(1650)$ and $\Delta(1620)$.
 The amplitudes, in Ref.~\cite{Khemchandani:2013nma}, were shown to be in a reasonable accord with those determined from the partial wave analysis of the $\pi N$ data~\cite{Arndt:1995bj} up to energies of $\sim$ 1900 MeV, as well as with the data on the cross-section of $\pi^- p\to\eta n$, $K^0\Lambda$ near the respective thresholds.
 The spin $1/2^-$ states, $N^*(1650)$ and $\Delta(1620)$, appear as poles of the two-body $t$-matrix in the complex energy plane, in the same energy region (mass $\simeq 1670-1690$ MeV, width $\simeq 100$ MeV) and show a large coupling to the $\rho N$ channel, whose nominal threshold is close to the mass of these resonances.
 In this way, we can study the interaction of a kaon with either $N^*(1650)$ or $\Delta(1620)$ using the FC approximation and by considering that $\rho$ and $N$ cluster as such states.
 Since we have two isospin configurations for the cluster, i.e., $K N^*(1650)$ and $K\Delta(1620)$, and both can couple to total isospin $1$, we need to consider $KN^*(1650)$ and $K\Delta(1620)$ as coupled channels whenever determining the three-body $T$-matrix in isospin~1.
 In this way, in general, the $t_i$ and $G_0$ appearing in Eq.~(\ref{T12}) are matrices in the coupled channel space.
 Denoting as channel $1$ [$2$] the $KN^*(1650)$ [$K\Delta(1620)$] configuration of the $K\rho N$ system, we have

 where